On efficient quantum block encoding of pseudo-differential operators: Introduction

 \subsubsection{Quantum PDE solvers}

-Along with the development of quantum linear system solvers \cites{harrow2009quantum, childs2017quantum, gilyen2019quantum, lin2020optimal, costa2022optimal}, many quantum PDE solvers are proposed to take advantage of exponential acceleration.
-Quantum counterparts of finite element method \cite{montanaro2016quantum} and finite difference method \cites{cao2013quantum, costa2019quantum} emerged for solving Poisson's equation and wave equation.
-In \cite{childs2021high}, adaptive FDM and spectral methods are proposed to improve the dependence of the complexity on the error $\epsilon$ from $\mo(\poly(1 / \epsilon))$ to $\mo(\polylog (1 / \epsilon))$.
-It is worth noting that the process of block encoding the discretized differential operator is in general not provided in these works, and constructing the block encoding for generic partial differential operators is highly non-trivial.
+Along with the development of quantum linear system solvers \cite{harrow2009quantum, childs2017quantum, gilyen2019quantum, lin2020optimal, costa2022optimal}, many quantum PDE solvers are proposed to take advantage of exponential acceleration.
+Quantum counterparts of the finite element method (FEM) \cite{montanaro2016quantum} and the finite difference method (FDM) \cite{cao2013quantum, costa2019quantum} emerged for solving Poisson's equation and wave equation.
+In \cite{childs2021high}, adaptive finite difference and spectral methods are proposed to improve the dependence of the complexity on the error $\epsilon$ from $\mo(\poly(1 / \epsilon))$ to $\mo(\polylog (1 / \epsilon))$.
+It is worth noting that the process of block encoding the discretized differential operator is often not provided in these works, and constructing the block encoding for generic partial differential operators is highly non-trivial.